andrewbremner3/bankist-app/README.md

 # BankistWebApp
+### This project is a 'sudo' marlketing page for a bank with functionality to move smoothly around the web page
 Learning JavaScript with Jonas Schmedtmann's course "The Complete JavaScript Course 2024: From Zero to Expert!"

 <img src="/img/logo.png" width="300">